 It’s crucial that each aspect of the roof material is assessed at the planning stages of building a new home to ensure that your new home is warm and watertight, looks beautiful and keeps your home securely protected for many years to come.
 For renovation projects or builds in areas of outstanding natural beauty, the historical integrity of a roof must also be considered.

 Some types of roofing may be better suited for your new build than others.
 Factors such as the slope of the roof and strength of the framing could limit your choices, and the type of roof tile chosen will strongly influence the aesthetic look you achieve (and of course the final cost too!)
 Typically, the roof structure should cost around 10 per cent of your entire build cost (depending on complexity) and its covering about five per cent, although this will vary depending on the materials.
-From flat roofing to new slate roofs and modern zinc roofing, here at Giant Roofing we offer a wide range of quality roofing solutions to protect our customers and their homes.
+From flat roofing to modern zinc roofing, here at Giant Roofing we offer a wide range of quality roofing solutions to protect our customers and their homes.
 Here we explore the five best roofing materials for new builds to take the devil out of the detail and make it easy for you to plan.
 You’re welcome!

 Which Roofing Materials are Best for a New Build?